Seeking to combat extremists in ranks, the military struggles to answer a basic question: How many are there?

 The Pentagon’s performance on this issue may constitute a key metric in the Biden administration’s effort to demonstrate a break with President Donald Trump, who was seen as tolerating and at times fueling far-right currents, which often overlapped with his political base.

 For Austin, it represents both a political and management challenge, as he seeks to marshal the Pentagon’s vast bureaucracy and handle sensitivities around personal freedoms as he steps into his new role.
-The former combat commander, who was the first African American to hold a number of military jobs as he rose up the ranks, has said relatively little in public about his own experiences as a Black man in the U.S. military.
+The former combat commander, who was the first African American to hold a number of military jobs as he rose through the ranks, has said relatively little in public about his own experiences as a Black man in the U.S. military.

 A lack of clear data